 I recalled a time I was at a friend’s house dog sitting and decided to make myself a cup of tea.
 I placed the kettle on the stove.
 A few minutes later, I smelled rubber burning.
 What I thought was a stovetop kettle was actually an electric kettle!
 How many times have I seen something, or more importantly someone, and not understood what the thing really is or who they really are?

 Mindfulness can help us to p-a-u-s-e, become aware of our thoughts, and question them.
-I have experienced and witnessed so much stress and suffering by accepting our thoughts at face value and not questioning whether they are true or not.
+I have experienced so much stress and suffering by accepting my thoughts at face value and not questioning whether they are true or not.

 I know this is all so easy for me to say AND so hard to do!
 Becoming more aware of our experience enables us to drop deeper into the real truth; giving birth to more compassion and understanding, while reducing stress and suffering.